Products

 5) Experience and satisfaction data

 Collecting data is easy.
-Turning it into operational improvements requires a repeatable process.
+Turning it into operational improvement requires a repeatable process.

 Avoid vanity metrics.
 Choose measures tied to access, patient experience, and growth.